ArjunPoddar/Feature_Importance_Simple_Fast/Algorithm.md

 find the effect that any feature has on the response variable.
 This effect is known as the **feature importance**.

+We consider the cases when the response and the features are either quantitative or qualitative.
+For the purpose of this project, to keep it simple, we do not consider variables that are of other types- such as datetime.

+In general, when fitting a predictive model we get the feature importances at the end of fitting the model.
+This can be very time-consuming depending on the size of the data and the repetition(bagging, boosting etc.) as the whole set of features are generally used in the model.
+Here, we take a very simple one-by-one feature approach.

 <table>
 <thead>
 <tr class="header">